How To File Your Poshmark Taxes: A Simple Guide for Sellers

 While you might be the expert when it comes to pricing thrifted pants, the Keeper app is a pro when it comes to saving you money with tax write-offs.

 The Keeper app connects to your bank account and helps you keep track of your business expenses.
-When it’s time to file your taxes, you can download a summary of all those expenses, ready to be added to your tax return.
 You won’t have to manually update your own expense spreadsheet — or painstakingly double-check whether each cost counts as an IRS-approved deduction.

 Let’s go over some of the common Poshmark expenses the Keeper app can help you track.